gram12321/winemaker/docforai/AI-BRIEFING.md

 6. No multiplayer, market, or trade logic.
 7. Keep database interactions minimal and **only in database services**.
 8. Simulated NPC wine sales only — no real-time buyer simulation.
+9. Use the display management system for UI updates (exception to the hooks rule).

 ---